 Jordi Cruz was born in Manresa (Barcelona) in 1978 and studied cooking at the “Escola Superior d’Hosteleria Joviat” in the same city.
 At 14 years old he began working in the restaurant Cercs Estany Clar (Barcelona), where he received his first Michelin star in November 2004, becoming, at 24 years, the youngest chef in our country and second in the world to receive this distinction.
 The strong promise he represents within the panorama of Spanish Cuisine was recognised from that moment on.

 Before that, he won several awards among which are: the Young Chef’s Spanish Championship in San Sebastian in 2002; the International prize Cooking with Olive Oil from “Jaén Paraíso Interior”, made in 2003 under “Best of Gastronomy” section, also in San Sebastian, or the Championship of Spain Award for Young Values, Ciudad de Marbella, that he won in 2003.

 In 2006 he became the champion of the first edition of “Chef of the Year” CCA, an event where he is currently Vice President of the jury (the Chef Martin Berasategui is the President).

 In December 2007, Jordi Cruz left the Estany Clar and became the manager and head Chef at the restaurant Angle de Món Sant Benet (Barcelona).
 In November 2008 the restaurant was also awarded 1* Michelin star.
-In June 2013 Angle moves to Hotel Cram Barcelona and maintains 1* Michelin in the Guide since.
+In June 2013 Angle moves to Hotel Cram Barcelona and maintains 1* Michelin untill 2019 when obtained the 2**Michelin.

 In June 2012 he opened a new restaurant in Barcelona Ten’s Tapas Restaurant, in the heart of the Born district, offers tapas and side dishes true to the philosophy of ABaC Barcelona.